 There are some constraints associated with Quarterly Census of Employment and Wages data.
 Data at the county level may be suppressed for confidentiality purposes so as not to reveal too much financial information about specific companies.
 The confidentiality screen is employed when there are less than three employers in an industry or one employer has 80% or more of the employment in an industry.
 This can cause an underestimation in the number of employees and firms in a region.
 At a large aggregate, such as major industry sector classification, the likelihood of this occurring is slim but should still be a consideration when viewing the data.
+It should be noted that even if the data at the county level is suppressed for confidentially purposes it is still included within the Regional totals for each table.
 A list of major sectors and the sub-sectors that are included in them can be found in Appendix 3.